conda-forge/miniforge/README.md

     wget -O Miniforge3.sh "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"

+When you want to use `Mambaforge`, you should replace Miniforge into Mamabaforge:

+    wget -O Mambaforge3.sh  "https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh"

 For MacOSX, any architecture, use the following command

     curl -fsSLo Miniforge3.sh "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-$(uname -m).sh"

-This will download the appropriate installer for the present architecture with the filename ``Miniforge3.sh``.
+This will download the appropriate installer for the present architecture with the filename ``Miniforge3.sh`` (or ``Mambaforge3.sh``).
 Run the shell script with the command in batch mode with the `-b` flash:

-    bash Miniforge3.sh -b
+    bash Miniforge3.sh -b -p "${HOME}/conda"

+`-p` is prefix option.
+A directory wil be createrd on `"${HOME}/conda"`.

+Then you should create the path to conda and activate conda.
+Run this command:

+    source "${HOME}/conda/etc/profile.d/conda.sh

+Finally, you can run this command.

+    conda activate

+Your conda enviroment will be active:

+    (base) ubuntu@ip-xxxxx:path$

+you can use conda enviroment.

+If you download Mambaforge installer, you should try this command after `source "${HOME}/conda/etc/profile.d/conda.sh`:

+    source "${HOME}/conda/etc/profile.d/mamba.sh"

 ### Homebrew